a-ads/blog/content/blog/2019-06-17-how-to-place-an-ad-unit-code-correctly.md

 How can we go about it?
 Here are some ways.

-1. An ad unit must be present on that very page you specified for it on our site, as our bot checks only this page.
+1. An ad unit must be present on that very page you specified for it in the ad unit settings, as our bot checks only this page.
-2. Make sure our bot can access your ad unit.
+2. Make sure our bot can access your ad unit on the page specified in the settings.
 This means the page should be accessible with no captchas,  pop-ups or authorization.
 3. If you use Cloudflare or another anti-DDoS service, you’ll need to whitelist our bot IPs.
 You can ask for them our support team.
 4. There’s no problem in using the same code within a whole domain.
 Using the same ad unit for several domains is not prohibited, but it will lower your earnings as unique impressions will be counted only for one domain - domain of the page the ad unit is assigned to.